AWCXV/MUFusion/README.md

 - torch 1.9.1
 - scipy 1.2.0

+## Acknowledgement
+Code of this implementation is based on the DenseFuse: https://github.com/hli1221/densefuse-pytorch

 # Citation
 If this work is helpful to you, please cite it as:
 ```